frenchypeanut/rockside/doc/roles-permissions.md

 This document specifies the permissions for each context

 ## Roles
-### ADMIN ON PREMISE
+### ADMIN user ON PREMISE Version
 This is the person who installed Rockside.
-The system sets an ADMIN profile to the default user that is generated during the rockside installation,
+The system sets an ADMIN profile to the default user that is generated during the rockside installation.

+### ADMIN user CLOUD Version
+This is Rockside Team.

-### NON-ADMIN
+### NON-ADMIN (ON PREMISE & CLOUD Version)
-todo
+All users who register at Rockside after installation

 ## Permissions

 ### node
-A node is the gateway to Blockchain Network
+A node is the gateway to Blockchain Network (ledger copy)

 ### slave
 A slave is the representation of an instance of Rockside-Slave.
 To simplify, this is the server where the node is installed

 ### groupe
+A groupe is a context.
+In this context we find people, consortiums, and nodes.

 ### consortium
+A consortium represents a set of validating nodes on the same network.A consortium represents a set of validating nodes on the same network.
+These nodes can be linked to slaves or not (external)

 ## Relationship
 - A user is in one or several groups